Hesam-Eskandari/tech-school/csharp/level-1.md

   }
   ```
 - Iteration could also be a decrement.
 (Start from 10 and decrement to 0)
+- If no increment (iteration clause) or a break provided, the loop will never end.
+It is called an infinite loop.

 ### Do-While loop
 - Similar to while loop, but it checks the condition after running each loop